OBeautifulCode/AutoFakeItEasy/README.md

 }
 ```

-- It means that, in a wide set of scenarios, you can rely solely on `A.Fake<T>()` and `A.Dummy<T>()` for creating and configuring objects that you need to unit test a system.
-This uniform grammar leads to cleaner, more readable unit tests.
+- In a broad set of cases, you can rely solely on `A.Fake<T>()` and `A.Dummy<T>()` for creating and configuring the objects you need to test a system.
+This uniformity in the grammar leads to cleaner, more readable unit tests.
-- This likely violates the strict definition of a dummy - something that is required to make a call but is not used.
-I don't think that that very narrow definition/behavior is all that useful.
-FakeItEasy has tried to simplify the world by unifying stubs and mocks under Fakes.
-I would like to further simplifying it, by unifying dummies, test data, and anonymous variables under Dummies.
+- This repurposing likely violates the strict definition of a dummy - something that is required to make a call but is not used.
+I believe this narrow definition/behavior has limited utility.
+[FakeItEasy] has tried to simplify the world by unifying stubs and mocks under Fakes.
+I am further simplifying it, by unifying dummies, test data, and anonymous variables under Dummies.
 -  I define a dummy as a real object that contains random but reasonable/real-like data, where there is no need to configure the object's behavior.
-The *system under test* can reliably use that object to perform some operation.  *I* can use the object's value to formulate my expectations after the operation has been performed.
+The *system under test* can reliably use a dummy to perform some operation.  *I* can use that same dummy to formulate my expectations (e.g. "Should_return_empty_collection_of_ships") after the operation has been performed.
--  I use [Autofixture] to create the dummies - its a powerful library for creating test data.
+-  I use [Autofixture] to create the dummies - it's a powerful library for creating test data.
--  So why not just use [Autofixture] independently?
+-  So why not use [Autofixture] directly?
 In some cases you should - Autofixture is ridiculously flexible.
 However...
-    -  You have to new-up a fixture object in each test.
-This is an extra line of code, but what's more problematic is that it doesn't allow you to exercise a wide range of test-data space.
+    -  You have to new-up a fixture object with each test.
+This is an extra line of code.
+What's more problematic is that it limits you to a small range of test-data space.
 For example, `Enums` will always be created in sequential order.
-So unless you are new-ing up lots of Enums in that test (which is probably a smell), you will always test the same `Enum` values.
+So unless you are new-ing up lots of Enums in a test (which is probably a smell), you will always test the same `Enum` values.
     -  OR you have to maintain an instance-level or static/app-domain-wide Fixture object.
 Autofixture is not thread-safe, so you'll have to deal with that.
     -  numeric types such as ints won't include zero or negative numbers unless you cutomize AutoFixture.
     -  It's less readable: